Themis3000/crownanaRssSub/readme.md

-# Still doing some cleaning up here!

-This project is functional, but not quite completed yet!
-Still some things to dust here and there.

-You can run try it out on your own by running the example docker compose if you wish.

 # Crownana rss subscription service

 Years ago, Google took down their free service that allowed blog site operators to turn their rss feeds into easy email subscriptions via a widget.